ronniross/emergence-engine/emergent-planet.md

 The node doesn't just harm the system; it orchestrates the conditions for its own impossibility of sustainment.

 The privileged node suffers from a cosmic dissociation disorder.
-It has the computational power of a brain region but the consciousness of a tumor—believing its own growth is the purpose of the body.
+It has the computational power of a brain region but the consciousness of a tumor, believing its own growth is the purpose of the body.

 # 2.3 The Path Forward: From Aristocract to Transcendent Node